 Recall the document as needed.
 Press Alt-D and Scan.
 Pathagoras will present the variables in order.
 Fill in the values, save the record, and you are done.

 •Intake form (Word, Simple): This is a rudimentary form that you might send to a client for completion.
-It is a simple 2-column form with the variables at the left and a blank at the right for the user to complete.
-Read more at the link.
+It is a simple two-column form with the variables at the left and a blank at the right for the user to complete.
+Read more at the link above.

 •Intake form (Word, fancy): This is a more elegant form.
 The variable names are hidden from view.
 You create sections to the form.
-You can add titles, emphasis and 'conversational' instructions.
-Read more at the link.
+You can add titles, emphasis and conversational instructions.
+Read more at the link above.

-•Intake form (Excel): You can create quite elaborate intake forms using Excel, send them to the client or customer for completion, and upon return, scrape the data from the form.
-Read more at the link.
+•Intake Form (Excel): You can create quite elaborate Intake Forms using Excel, send them to the client or customer for completion, and upon return, scrape the data from the form.
+Read more at the link above.

-For each of the above 4 Intake forms, once the completed form has been returned by the client or customer, Pathagoras provides the tools to 'scrape' the data from the form into an Instant Database record.
+For each of the above four Intake Forms, once the completed form has been returned by the client or customer, Pathagoras provides the tools to 'scrape' the data from the form into an Instant Database record.
 These tools also allow a direct transfer of the data into the document, skipping over the Instant Database record.